rnapoles/trunk-qooxdoo-contrib-code/trunk/qooxdoo-contrib/RetroTheme/0.1/readme.txt

 Additional theme for the qooxdoo framework.

 >> Please note: RetroTheme version 0.1 works with qooxdoo v1.0 to v1.3.
-Use the trunk if your application is generated with qooxdoo v1.4 to v1.6.
+Use v0.2 if your application is generated with qooxdoo v1.4 to v1.6.
+Use the trunk if your application is generated with qooxdoo v2.0 or above.